-The minor in public administration consists of 24 units to include Public Administration 301, 310 or 312 or 315, 330, 450, Political Science 102 and a course in statistics or Information and Decision Systems 180, and two additional public administration courses with the consent of a public administration adviser.
-Prerequisites for the minor include Economics 101 and 102.
+The minor in public administration consists of 21 units to include Public Administration 301, 310 or 312 or 315, 330, 450, Political Science 102 and two additional public administration courses with the consent of a public administration adviser.

 Courses in the minor may not be counted toward the major, but may be used to satisfy preparation for the major and general education requirements, if applicable.
 A minimum of six upper division units must be completed in residence at San Diego State University.